ilikehamm/grace-hamm/README.md

 - 👋 Hi, I’m @ilikehamm
 - 👀 I’m interested in climate change and green energy.
-- 🌱 I’m currently learning how to code in python.
+- 🌱 I’m currently learning how to code in python, html, css, and javascript.
-- 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me at hamm.grace@gmail.com

 <!---